Setting up

 Grunt gaggles

-If you're interested in having a huge gaggle of Grunts chasing you around, on Legendary you could get a gaggle of 31, bearing in mind that 7 of the possible 38 Grunts are territorial and thus logically separate (even though they could sometimes be near the free-roamers).
-On Heroic you could get 30 (plus 6 territorials), and on Normal and Easy 29 (plus 5 territorials).
-31 is not quite the largest gaggle in the game however, as you can get 32 in the dustbowl megabattle.
+If you're interested in having a huge gaggle of Grunts chasing you around, on Legendary you could get a gaggle of 37 if you convert two Grunts from the second squad into free-roamers (note: territorial Grunts wouldn't count as part of a gaggle as they'd be logically separate, even though they could sometimes be near the free-roamers).
+On Heroic you could have a gaggle of 35, and on Normal and Easy 33.
+I believe that the 37-strong gaggle on Legendary is the largest gaggle in the game!

 Getting a delayed tunnel checkpoint

-Throughout the later stages of creating a battle, there's always the option of going back over the underground bridge to trigger a tunnel checkpoint which you can then delay by Banshee firing until you return, getting the checkpoint in some desired spot.
+Throughout the later stages of creating a battle, there's always the option of going back to trigger a tunnel checkpoint which you can then delay with Banshee fire until you return, getting the checkpoint in some desired spot.
 This can be a good idea before a tricky bit of work, so that if things don't go well enough, you can revert for another go without losing earlier work; and so that you'll be able to make repeated attempts with minimal delay.
 But there are a few things to keep in mind.

 Rock geometry gets randomized